huyisme-005/gathr-social-match/README.md

 - **Event Booking**: Currently implemented as a client-side state only.
 In a production app, this would connect to an API.
 - **Payments**: Payment simulation is included, but it would require a real payment processor integration in production.
 - Users couldn't do the same thing for events on the 'More Events' section, something to be fixed later on.
+- Events' boxes accidentally got turned into rectangles, instead of squares.

 ## Theme Customization